fedi-dayeg/FreeCodeCamp-Challenges/Intermediate_Algorithm_Scripting/README.md

 #### Notes

-Each of these JavaScript files contains a description of the problem, and a solution to it.
+Each of these JavaScript files contains a description of the problem and a solution to it.

 Please note that not all of FreeCodeCamp's intermediate algorithm challenges are available here.